Energy Efficient Transmission Parameters Selection Method Using Reinforcement Learning in Distributed LoRa Networks: Proposed Method

 \subsection{Transmission Parameter Selection Method Using the UCB1-Tuned Algorithm}

+A key feature of the proposed method is its combination of autonomy and lightweight design.
+Each ED operates autonomously, learning the communication environment and selects appropriate transmission parameters without relying on centralized control.
+Additionally, because the learning process is based solely on ACK information and TP, the amount of stored information is small.
+This lightweight design ensures the proposed method can be easily implemented on IoT devices with limited computational and memory resources.
+Furthermore, each ED learns and prioritizes less congested channels and optimal transmission power levels utilizing ACK information, the channel congestion and communication collisions can be effectively mitigated.

-In our proposed method, each LoRa ED, based on the implemented UCB1-tuned algorithm, selects the channel and transmission power.
+Specifically, in our proposed method, each LoRa ED, based on the implemented UCB1-tuned algorithm, selects the channel and TP level.
 EDs wait for ACK information from the GW and determine rewards based on the presence or absence of this information.
 The reward for receiving ACK information is defined as 1/$E_{\text{ToA}}$.
 Otherwise, the reward is defined as 0.
 Thus, by changing the reward to be given according to the magnitude of power consumption, a smaller transmission power can be selected.
-Each ED can calculate its energy efficiency after transmission using the selected transmission parameters (channel and transmission power).
+Each ED can calculate its energy efficiency after transmission using the selected transmission parameters (channel and TP level).
 Each ED starts operation at random timings and repeats the selection of the transmission parameters and transmission using the selected parameters at regular intervals.
-Based on the description above, to make it easy to understand, we summarize the relationship between the MAB problem and the channel and transmission power selection problem in this work shown in Table \ref{tab:MAB} while the proposed method is summarized in Algorithm 1.
+Based on the description above, to make it easy to understand, we summarize the relationship between the MAB problem and the transmission parameters selection problem in this work shown in Table \ref{tab:MAB} while the proposed method is summarized in Algorithm 1.

-In our proposed method, all variables are initialized as 0 first.
-Then, each LoRa ED transmits once using each channel and transmission power combination (lines 1-4 in Algorithm 1).
-After that, the channel and transmission power with the highest value calculated based on (\ref{UCBscore}) are selected, and data are transmitted using the selected parameters (lines 6 and 7 in Algorithm 1).
-After transmission, the ACK information returned from the GW is checked, and the UCB score is updated based on the presence or absence of ACK information and the level of the selected transmission power (lines 8-10 in Algorithm 1).
+In the proposed method, all variables are initialized as 0 first.
+Then, each LoRa ED transmits once using each channel and TP level combination (lines 1-4 in Algorithm 1).
+After that, the channel and TP level with the highest value calculated based on (\ref{UCBscore}) are selected, and data are transmitted using the selected parameters (lines 6 and 7 in Algorithm 1).
+After transmission, the ACK information returned from the GW is checked, and the UCB score is updated based on the presence or absence of ACK information and the level of the selected TP (lines 8-10 in Algorithm 1).
 This operation is repeated a certain number of times, i.e., $T$.
-Here, $t$ is the number of transmissions, and $P_{k_i}(t)$ represents the UCB score of the slot machine $k_i$ at the $t$-th play time.
+Here, $t$ is the number of transmissions.